How much can you save by combining condo and car insurance policies?

 You could be required to inform your insurance company after any accident as part of your policy conditions.
 Check your policy guidelines.

-Unlike owned property — like a condo — your car loses value over time.
-Meaning, it’s important to evaluate your car’s coverage as it ages.
+Unlike owned property — like a condo — your car depreciates over time.
+So it’s important to evaluate your car’s insurance covrage as it ages.
 While the decision to drop coverage is entirely up to you, a general rule of thumb in the insurance world is: if your vehicle is worth less than $4,000, you do not need comprehensive or collision coverage.
 In the event of a total loss, the value you would receive from your insurance company wouldn't add up to the premium you'd be paying.

 We recommend using multiple sources to determine the value of your vehicle.
 Kelley Blue Book and NADA online are good places to start.